tjarkvandemerwe/tidyprompt/README.md

 }
 ```

-More complex prompt wrappers may also add extraction and validation
+More complex prompt wraps may also add extraction and validation
 functions.
 Take a look at the source code for function
 `answer_as_integer`: